 While our procedures will help you lose weight and become healthier, proper diet and exercise habits are also crucial to succeed in improving your overall quality of life after bariatric surgery.

 One of the most important lifestyle changes you'll have to make is sticking to a healthy, well-balanced diet.

-According to Brittany McCauley, RDN, a dietitian at Main Line Health's bariatric center, as each patient progresses through their bariatric program, you'll attend various classes and learn about portion sizes and what sort of foods you should and shouldn't eat.
+According to Jamie O'Boyle, RD, a registered dietitian with Main Line Health's Comprehensive Weight and Wellness Program, as each patient progresses through their bariatric program, you'll attend various classes and learn about portion sizes and what sort of foods you should and shouldn't eat.